ChorusOne/nebula/README.md

 Nebula connects to only one blockchain node, with only one consensus key.
 That means you will need one instance per identity on a network.

-### Why I think it's correct
+### Why it's correct

+Nebula prevents double-signing by ensuring these four properties:

-In order to NOT double-sign, privval protocol requires a signer to track last signed state (HRS).
+In order to not double-sign, privval protocol requires a signer to reliably track last signed state (HRS).
+Here's how we achieve it.
-Following this, a cluster of privval signers must always agree on the last signed HRS.
-If Nebula can achieve that, then it's safe.

-Raft provides a single, append-only, majority-agreed log with leader completeness and log matching; new leaders contain all committed entries, because a candidate cannot win an election unless its log is up to date.
+#### HRS validation logic

+[CometBFT documentation](https://docs.cometbft.com/main/spec/consensus/signing) states clearly when a signer should sign an incoming consensus message.

+We reject any request that violates CometBFT's consensus rules.

+#### Handling only one request at any given time

+Nebula uses a mutex which is locked when entering the replication/signing sequence, to make it easier to reason about the signing process.

+#### The cluster always agrees on latest HRS

+Raft's leader completeness property ensures all nodes see the same committed HRS sequence.
+When leadership changes occur, the new leader must contain all previously committed entries.

+Leaders can crash, restart, or be replaced, but Raft guarantees that the new leader must include all committed entries in its log, so the recorded HRS cannot roll back.

+#### HRS state is durably persisted

 A log entry containing the HRS is considered committed once the leader that created the entry has replicated it on a majority of servers.

-Combining this with RocksDB's synchronous writes, it means that the "last signed HRS" is only advanced and sent to the CometBFT node when it is durably stored in a quorum.
+Adding RocksDB's synchronous writes, it means that the "last signed HRS" is only advanced when it's been durably stored in a quorum.
-Leaders can crash, restart, or be replaced, but Raft guarantees that the new leader must include all committed entries in its log, so the recorded HRS cannot roll back.
-Thus the system never loses track of the last signed HRS, and double-signing cannot occur.

-#### Failure modes and the expected outcomes
-TODO.
-Is it needed though?
+#### Signing only occurs after persisting the state

+The signature is sent to the CometBFT node only after it's been replicated, so in a case of a failure during replication, the signer does not advance.

+Since we never sign without first recording the new HRS durably across a majority, and Raft + RocksDB guarantee this state cannot be lost or rolled back, double-signing should be impossible.

 ### Sequence of a Signing Request